ealingcommoner/RiverPollutionNetwork/README.md

 - Board is Adafruit Feather 32u4

 Set your ID number to agree with the IDs you have included in your base station code and flash [this code](https://github.com/ealingcommoner/RiverPollutionNetwork/blob/main/tdsstation.ino).
-Note that this transmits every 15 minutes, you can alter this to reflect your needs (in the UK you require a 0.1% duty cycle, transmission time is <1s so this is compliant)
+Note that this transmits every 15 minutes, you can alter this to reflect your needs (in the UK you require a 0.1% duty cycle, transmission time is <1s so this is compliant but a shorter duty cycle may not be)

 ## Temperature sensor
 As above but using [Waterproof DS18B20-compatible Temperature Sensor](https://shop.pimoroni.com/products/ds18b20-programmable-resolution-1-wire-digital-thermometer?variant=32127344640083)